 Jon Krakauer’s stunning biography Where Men Win Glory details the life and death of Pat Tillman, a nationally known NFL player who turned down a multimillion-dollar contract to serve in Afghanistan, a decision that ultimately cost him his life.
-The chapter arrangement is reminiscent of Steinbeck’s style in The Grapes of Wrath, alternating between Tillman’s life and chronicling the Afghan political turmoil that led to his untimely death in 2004.
-I honestly don’t care much for political history of any nation, but reading about the thoughtful, tough, sensitive, gentile giant named Pat Tillman, I wish I could have met him.
+The chapter arrangement is reminiscent of Steinbeck’s style in The Grapes of Wrath, alternating between painting Tillman’s life and chronicling the Afghan political turmoil that led to his untimely death in 2004.
+I honestly don’t care much for political history of any nation, but reading about the thoughtful, tough, sensitive, gentle giant named Pat Tillman, I wish I could have met him.
 I realize posthumous tributes are often written with rose-colored glasses, but Krakauer authentically paints a complex man who’s at once relatable and strange in his uniqueness.
-I’m not even done with the book yet and I can already give it a 9.5/10 for entertaining anecdotes, a relatable protagonist, and an emotional tribute.
-Half a point lost because the politics aren’t my cup of tea, but I respect the narrative structure.
-Even if you have no clue who Pat Tillman is, read this.